 Results from the EU FAST project

 The EU FP7 project FAST (Foreshore Assessment using Space Technology), 2014-2018, has developed services to help design nature-based flood risk strategies in foreshores, based on earth observation data and big data analysis capabilities.
-The MI SAFE downstream service is currently not online anymore, but the data can be found here and the metadata can be found here.
+Although the MI SAFE downstream service is not available anymore, some of the resources are available here: